-As parents who started hiking with a baby when our first was only 6-8 weeks old, we can say with confidence that getting out in nature with your baby makes for wonderful experiences.
+As parents who started hiking with a baby when our first child was only 6 – 8 weeks old, we can say with confidence that getting out in nature with your baby makes for wonderful experiences.
 Not only do you get the benefits of being out in the fresh air and in nature, but there are so many more reasons why you should be out hiking with your baby.

 Hiking with a newborn is a great time to start, since newborns are most happy when they are cuddled up on you.
-They are quick to sleep while you are doing your hike.
-You’ll also get your little one used to being in a carrier, which you can reap benefits from well into those toddlers years.
+They are quick to sleep while you are enjoying your hike.
+Also, if you use a baby carrier for hiking, they will quickly get used to being in a carrier, which you can reap benefits from well into those toddlers years.

-Putting all that aside, what’s the best way to get out hiking with an infant or baby?
-It’s having a good hiking carrier for baby (and for you).
+In our experience, the best way to get out hiking with an infant or baby is to have a good hiking carrier for baby (and for you).

 - How do you Choose the Best Baby Carrier for Hiking?